 The primary focus of this fire protection strategy is to support business such that all employers and places of community access meet their legal duties and maintain the safety of all those who may be present and in doing so assist the economic growth of Essex.
-We recognise that we can't do this alone and as such ECFRS has entered into a number of agreements with other enforcing authorities to provide clarification about which authority takes the lead for particular premises types where the enforcement regimes overlap.
-To minimise audit and inspection burdens for regulated entities the Service will continue to seek to develop, engage in and foster partnerships working with other enforcers and other stakeholder groups particularly through Local Strategic Partnerships which will encourage joint working relationships.
+We recognise that we can't do this alone so we have entered into a number of agreements with other enforcing authorities to provide clarification about which authority takes the lead for particular premises types where the enforcement regimes overlap.
+To minimise audit and inspection burdens for regulated entities, we will continue to seek to develop, engage in and foster partnerships working with other enforcers and other stakeholder groups particularly through Safer Essex and Local Strategic Partnerships.
+This will encourage joint working relationships, raise awareness and foster engagement.

 Premises that are identified in our Risk Based Inspection Programme (RBIP) of presenting the highest risk will be audited and visited most frequently.
-Premises that are considered to be a lower risk will be audited primarily in response to complaints, following incidents or on a randomly sampled basis to verify their lower risk classification and to confirm that the Responsible Person is complying with their statutory duties and requirements of fire safety legislation.
+Premises that are considered to be a lower risk will be audited primarily in response to complaints, following incidents or on a randomly sampled basis to verify their lower risk classification and to confirm that the responsible person is complying with their statutory duties and requirements of fire safety legislation.

-The definition of a High Risk is currently being reviewed, ECFRS are linked into the National Fire Chief Councils community risk programme which will look to define this.
-For the purposes of this Strategy; -
+The definition of a high risk is currently being reviewed, our Service is linked into the National Fire Chief Council's Community Risk Programme which will look to define this.
+For the purposes of this strategy; -

-'A high risk building is a building where the impact of a fire can be catastrophic.
+"A high risk building is a building where the impact of a fire can be catastrophic.
 These are buildings where a lot of people live, sleep, are in need of care and/or cannot escape quickly or easily in case of a fire emergency.
-The risks of losing lives due to a fire are high within this category of buildings.'
+The risks of losing lives due to a fire are high within this category of buildings."

-The methods that will be used to identify this are:
+The methods that are used to identify this are:

-- Historical Likelihood of fire
+- historical Likelihood of fire;

-- Vulnerability of occupancy
+- vulnerability of occupancy;

-- Buildings that are already identified as high risk under our operational risk information
+- buildings that are already identified as high risk under our operational risk information.

-- Predicted response time for ECFRS.

-Following recent events it has become apparent that as an organisation we need to proactively engage with building owners to understand the built environment that we are working in.
+As an organisation we need to proactively engage with building owners to understand the built environment that we are working in.
 Some buildings may not behave the way that we previously expected them to do.
 As part of our inspection programme we need resource sufficiently to understand and communicate any risk across our prevention, protection and response functions.